satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 With regard to sociological limitations, we did not announce the article to the entire scientific community for feedback, but instead solicited feedback from a small number of peers during the writing of the article.
-We assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews.
-We reached a consensus on most of the reviewers’ issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
+Further, we assumed that the reviewers did not have selfish motives or egotistical attitudes that affected their reviews, and we reached a consensus on most of the reviewers’ issues, resulting in a very rapid process of writing and reviewing, without conflicts or deadlock.
 Had we solicited many more reviewers and engaged in an iterative reviewer